EAA Chapter 12

 Approval of Alternative Task Based Phase One

-Resulting from a multiyear sustained advocacy effort by EAA, on February 2nd the FAA published its guidelines for an optional task-based Phase I flight testing program.
-The program will primarily be an alternative to the standard 25 or 40-hour flight testing requirement for amateur-built aircraft, replacing the hours-based test period with a list of tasks to complete.
-When the tasks are complete and the aircraft is shown to operate as expected, and an Aircraft Operating Handbook (AOH) is created, the aircraft can exit the Phase I flight testing period.
+Resulting from a multiyear sustained advocacy effort by EAA, on February 2nd the FAA published its guidelines for an optional task-based Phase I Flight Testing program.
+The program can be an alternative to the standard 25 or 40-hour flight testing requirement for amateur-built aircraft, replacing the hours-based test period with a list of tasks to complete.
+When the tasks are complete and the aircraft is shown to operate as expected and an Aircraft Operating Handbook (AOH) is created, the aircraft can exit the Phase I flight testing period.
+If you would rather stay with the existing flight hour format, you can do that as well, but remember you are verifying that your aircraft performs as designed not just flying off hours.

 The new guidance is housed in the recently updated Advisory Circular (AC) 90-89C, the Amateur-Built Aircraft and Ultralight Flight Testing Handbook.
 This is a wide-ranging document that the FAA first developed in partnership with EAA in 1989.
 The task-based program itself is found in Chapter 2 of the AC, beginning on pages 2-3.
 Link to EAA Article on the Topic